 As I mentioned I actually like Sendlane.
 It’s a good email marketing service with a nice development plan and fast and generally knowledgeable customer support.
 My biggest problem is the pricing.
 Sendlane have decided to go niche and create a service for email marketers and I assume ecommerce stores.

 This is great in theory.
 Unfortunately they don’t currently offer as much value for money as most of these competitors.
 It’s almost like you’re paying for Sendlane on the promise of future improvements to the software.
 My verdict, Sendlane is not worth your money at the moment.
 This might change as they roll out new features, but until that point they are an expensive solution in a crowded marketplace.
-You can find out more about Sendlane here.
+You can find try Sendlane by clicking the link below.

 Every week we shortlist the best lifetime software deals on the net for you from sites like Appsumo, StackSocial and more.
 To access these deals head over to our homepage.
 You can find more software reviews on the Launch Space blog.